istio/istio/pilot/README.md

 1. *Integration test:* Run `make e2etest HUB=docker.io/<username> TAG=<sometag>`
 with same image tags as the one you used in the dockerize stage.
 This step will run end to end integration tests on Kubernetes.
-To pass additional flags to [e2e driver](test/integration/driver.go), define TESTOPTS variable in the make command line, for example `make e2etest HUB=docker.io/<username> TAG=<sometag> TESTOPS='-testtype <test name>'` to run a single e2e test.
+To provide additioal test options, define TESTOPTS variable in the make command line, for example `make e2etest TESTOPTS='-help'` to see all available options.

+ Run `make e2etest HUB=docker.io/<username> TAG=<sometag> TESTOPS='-testtype <test name>'`
+to run a single e2e test by its name.

 Detailed instructions for testing are available [here](doc/testing.md).